 They Want To Be ‘Kept On File’

-Unsuccessful candidates often want to be reconsidered for vacancies, especially if they have developed a liking to your brand.
-Not only does it make them feel significant, you are taking away the job hunting from their side.
-Through all the time and effort you have committed to their hiring process, they will feel valued by you, creating a strong and loyal bond between you both.
+Unsuccessful candidates often want to be reconsidered for vacancies, especially if they have developed a liking for your brand.
+This will help them feel valued and create a strong and loyal bond between you both.